edsu/diary/README.md

 ---

+## 6/4/2023

+Today, I discovered the most peculiar smell that reminded me of *lacquering* *shittah* wood with meine liebe Oma, when she would give me *favours* and *daintith* sweets for helping her.
+Es *gibt* something so nostalgic about the scent that it transported me back to that very moment.
+We often did a few creative projects together, creating *sterne* and moons to hang upon the wall, stacking pieces of wood and sometimes even painting *axel* for her wooden cart.
+However, I've *adjusted* quite a lot since then, living a rather *sedentary* lifestyle, buried in vast *quantities* of work-related tasks.
+Out of longing for simpler times, I decided to take a *galliant* step today - I *liberated* myself from the clutches of a desk chair and took Ol' *Brahe*, my canine companion, for a *yelp*-filled walk through the countryside.
+We even spotted a ship in the distance, its *mainsail* unfurled, appearing so picturesque that it felt as if it was snapper right out of a painting.
+I can't help but smile at the memories evoked today and the unexpected moments of pure joy that continue to enrich life.

 ## 6/2/2023

 Today was a day unlike any other, and I can't help but recount the events that took place.
 A peculiar encounter at the *Greenway* led me to meet an enigmatic stranger who introduced himself as *Jordanes*, a distant descendant of the infamous *Herodias*.
 He spoke of his arduous journey to *colonize* a remote island called *Peronne*, telling me stories of his encounters with different people – from the *gallantries* of *Tiberias* to the closed-minded *bigots* in *Tridon*.
 As we sat by the *waveless* lake, he painted a vivid picture of his homeland with breathtaking *skerries* and an enchanting aura that was reminiscent of the *Merrie* England of tales. *Jordanes* surprised me with his knowledge about *Brer*, conducting an impromptu *inquest* about the symbolism behind that iconic character.
 With his words, he seemed to be *proclaiming* a quest to uncover hidden truths and foster understanding in a world that desperately needs it.
 As we parted ways, I couldn't help but feel *hearten*ed by the experience, and the thought of visiting *Peronne* *refresheth* my soul with a beautiful sense of wanderlust.